zeroibc/my-mac-os/README.md

 #### 2. [MindNode](https://mindnode.com)

 - an application which allowed me to create all of the mind maps from [Learn Anything](https://learn-anything.xyz/)
-- it is an incredible joy to really make mind maps in this app and I use it to viusalise everything :
+- it is an incredible joy to make mind maps in this app and I use it to viusalise everything :
 	- [my notes, my projects, my plans, my thoughts](https://medium.com/@NikitaVoloboev/mind-map-everything-d27670f70739#.p7w44kr44)

 #### 3. [Karabiner](https://pqrs.org/osx/karabiner/)
 - one of the applications I cannot live without, allows me to bind any key that I want.
 You can take a look at the config files I use for it [here](https://github.com/nikitavoloboev/dotfiles) alongside more information of how I use it in the description
+- Karabiner is the only reason I cannot upgrade my mac to Sierra as [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) still does not have the features I need

 #### 4. [2Do](http://www.2doapp.com/mac)
 - I love [GTD methodology](http://gettingthingsdone.com/fivesteps/), this application is phenomenal with helping me organise [my tasks](http://i.imgur.com/ZR47YoR.png) and things I want to do and achieve